-Prerequisites: Minimum grade of "C" in MAT 1033 or appropriate mathematics placement scores on a postsecondary readiness test; successful completion of an NFC developmental reading course option or appropriate reading placement score on a postsecondary readiness test.
+Prerequisites: Successful completion of an NFC developmental reading course option or appropriate reading placement score on a postsecondary readiness test.
 Exemptions may exist; consult an academic advisor.

 Corequisites: None

 Instructor response time for phone and email messages:

 I will return your call or email within 48 hours of receipt, unless it's on the weekend or a holiday and then I will return your call or email on the next business day.